-Ornamental trees are grown to provide more beauty to a site with its flowers, bark, shape, fall color or a combination of these beautiful features.
+Ornamental trees are grown to provide more beauty to a site with their flowers, bark, shape, fall color, or a combination of these beautiful features.

 Since ornamental trees are meant to be decorative trees, it makes sense they would be the ideal choice for specimen trees.
-These types of trees function as a focal point in the landscape and are meant to cause the viewer to stop and take notice of them.
+These types of trees function as focal points in the landscape and are meant to cause the viewer to stop and take notice of them.